will-io/form-servlet/README.md

 git commit -m "Initial commit: cloned repo" git push
 ```
-Remember to be explicit with your commit messages, this will document the rationale of your code changes and be seen in each file history
+Remember to be explicit with your commit messages, this will document the rationale of your code changes and be seen in each file history by everyone wanting to contribute to your project, or even you after a month not looking at the file.
 ### 4. Create a Heroku app

 Go to https://dashboard.heroku.com/apps: click on "New" > "Create New App", provide a name, and click on "create app".